 The Reality behind the Stories…

-I spent years hustling academics, sports and extracurricular leadership activities to get into the Academy (not to mention another 4 years hustling to survive and graduate the Academy on time).
-I got my ass kicked dozens of times preparing to compete for a spot on the boxing team (and hundreds more keeping that position).
-Every single night we rode outside the wire, my brain was focused on what would happen if one (or many) of my vehicles got hit by IEDs, and how I would respond.
-Sometimes, the anxiety got pretty bad.
+I spent thousands of hours hustling academics, sports and extracurricular leadership activities to get into the Academy (not to mention another 4 years hustling to survive and graduate the Academy on time).
+I got battered and bruised competing for a spot on the boxing team (and took my fare share of blows trying to keep my position on the team).
+In Iraq, I rode outside the wire almost every night of the week.
+My brain was in a perpetual state of alert, practicing in my mind what would happen if one (or many) of my vehicles got hit by IEDs, and how I and the rest of my crew would respond.
+It was exhausting.

 This is the reality of victory.
 It’s also the reality of failure.
 And it’s most certainly the reality of life.